 Speak to the Priest of the Parish and make sure that he or she supports your application.

-Contact the Pastor to Lay Readers for an appointment and interview (514-697-1714); you can download the application form here.
+Contact the Warden of Lay Readers for an appointment and interview; you can download the application form here.

 Fill out the form completely and hand it to the priest for the Corporation's approval and signatures.